 - She can read your upcoming Google Calendar entries

-- She can place an Amazon Prime order for you (I haven’t been brave enough to try this yet)
+- She can place an Amazon Prime order for you (I used to order dog food this way)

 - She can play any album, artist, or playlist included with Amazon Music!
 I like the playlist “Classical for Writing” and use it often.
 If you have the unlimited music subscription, you apparently have access to more.